Improve your Marketing Ops every week

 Most orgs begin a SAFe transformation in their IT departments, understanding that, as the most familiar with “regular” Agile, they have the best chance of succeeding with the scaled version.

-Departments on the business side, including marketing, struggle to translate the recommendations in the SAFe model to find ways they can contribute to the scaled Lean and Agile ways of working across the organization.
+Departments on the business side, including marketing, may need support to translate the recommendations in the SAFe model to find ways they can contribute to the scaled Lean and Agile ways of working across the organization.

 Growing interest in SAFe from enterprise marketers has driven us to address the various ways individual marketers and marketing teams can plug into their organizations’ SAFe implementations and reap the benefits of greater alignment across the enterprise.